Embedding calculus and smooth structures: Embedding calculus and exotic spheres

 \subsection{Further examples}

 We indicate a few other exotic spheres for which the conclusion of Theorem \ref{athm:spheres} holds.

-\begin{example} The paper \cite{Antonelli:SDESMR} studies the values of $n$ and $r$ for which the quotient of $\Theta_n$, the group of exotic spheres, by the subgroup of exotic spheres which embed in $\mathbb{R}^{n+r}$ with trivial normal bundle is non-zero.
+\begin{example} The paper \cite{Antonelli:SDESMR} studies the values of $n$ and $r$ for which the quotient of $\Theta_n$, the group of oriented exotic spheres under connected sum, by the subgroup of oriented exotic spheres which embed in $\mathbb{R}^{n+r}$ with trivial normal bundle is non-zero.
 In particular, \cite[Table 1]{Antonelli:SDESMR} provides examples of exotic $n$-spheres in dimensions $n=17,18,32,33,34,37,38$ which do not embed in $\mathbb{R}^{n+3}$.\end{example}

 \begin{example} According to \cite{Levine:ACOFDK}, the generators of $\Theta_n$ for $n=8,9,10$ do not embed in $\mathbb{R}^{n+3}$. \end{example}

 In general, the homotopy theoretic problem indicated by the proof of Theorem \ref{thm:mahowald-examples}, which we believe to be of independent interest, remains open.